COP26: Running Blog

 It may just be speculation at this stage, but seeing these countries working together strongly suggests a similar strategy to what we saw in Paris is unfolding.
 While that COP saw Australia eventually join the HAC, given that Australia stubbornly resisted calls to strengthen its 2030 targets ahead of COP and instead has been doubling down on fossil fuels, it seems highly doubtful this time around that Australia would be accepted into the club.

-1 November – Day one
+1 November – Day ONE

 Phew!
 Day two of COP26 was a biggie.
 Country leaders began making their addresses to the conference, Sir David Attenborough gave a powerful speech as the ‘People’s Advocate’ to the summit, and Australia was awarded one of the ‘Fossils of the Day’!
 Here’s a quick wrap up of some of the biggest moments from the day.